- Minimum Total for Graduation after Bachelor Degree: 75 hours

-Applicants must meet all College of Graduate Studies admission requirements.
+- Applicants must meet all CMU Graduate Studies admission requirements.
 International students should take note of any special admission considerations required by the College of Graduate Studies, including TOEFL requirements.

-- Applicants with a Bachelor's degree must meet the minimum GPA of 2.7 overall (or 3.0 in the final sixty semester hours of graded coursework toward the bachelor's degree) and a 3.0 in m mathematics is required.
-These applicants must have successfully completed 20 semester hours of mathematics including
+- Applicants with a Bachelor's degree must have successfully completed 20 semester hours of mathematics including Multivariate Calculus (equivalent to MTH 233), Abstract Algebra (equivalent to MTH 523), and Advanced Calculus (equivalent to MTH 532).
+A minimum GPA of 2.7 overall (or 3.0 in the final sixty semester hours of graded coursework toward the bachelor's degree) and 3.0 in mathematics is required.

-- Applicants with Master's degrees in Mathematics equivalent to the M.A. degree at Central Michigan University must have a minimum GPA of 3.0 in their graduate work.
+- Applicants with a Master's degree in mathematics equivalent to the M .A. degree at Central Michigan University must have a minimum GPA of 3.0 in their graduate work.